Likel69/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Task 7 - print second half of an array
 Task 8 - print n elements of an array of integers, followed by a new line Task 9 - copy string to pointer
-Task 10 - write a function that convert a string to an integer Task 11 - create a program that generates random valid passwords for the program
+Task 10 - write  function that convert a string to an integer Task 11 - create a program that generates random valid passwords for the program